-- (i) Mr. Young's perquisite value includes an administrative assistant, infrequent use of a hunting property owned by the Company for business entertainment purposes, and a Christmas gift from the Company to each member of the Board of Directors.
-It is estimated that 40% of Mr. Young's administrative assistant's time is spent on his personal business and the value is estimated to be \$33,161.
-This value is calculated by adding together 40% of the administrative assistant's salary, pension accrual, 401(k) match, and health and welfare cost for 2010.
+- (i) Mr. Young's perquisites include: (a) spousal travel to Company or industry events and any related Company lost tax deduction resulting from the spouse accompanying him on the Company's corporate aircraft, (b) personal use of an administrative assistant, (c) infrequent personal use of a hunting property owned by the Company for business entertainment purposes, and (d) a Christmas gift from the Company (the Company also provides a Christmas gift to each of the other Board members).
+It is estimated that 40% of Mr. Young's administrative assistant's time is spent on his personal business, and the incremental cost associated with that personal use is estimated to be \$33,996.
+This value is calculated by adding together 40% of the administrative assistant's salary, pension accrual and health and welfare cost for 2011.
 Mr. Young retains an office at the Company's corporate office. - (ii) Because Mr. Young is a former officer of the Company, he and his spouse participate in the Company's fully insured third-party executive medical plan that is provided for life upon retirement.
-The Company pays the full premium amount for this coverage.
-The amount shown is total premiums paid for coverage during 2010. - (7) Committee Chairpersons: Mr. Allardyce, Audit Committee and Qualified Legal Compliance Committee; Mr. Legg, Compensation Committee; and Mr. Morris, Nominating/Corporate Governance Committee. - (8) The Company owns and pays premiums on two \$1 million life insurance policies on Mr. Young.
+The Company pays the majority of the premium amount for this coverage.
+The amount shown is total premiums paid by the Company for coverage during 2011. - (6) Committee Chairpersons: Mr. Allardyce, Audit Committee and Qualified Legal Compliance Committee; Mr. Legg, Compensation Committee; and Mr. Morris, Nominating/Corporate Governance Committee. - (7) The Company owns and pays premiums on two \$1 million life insurance policies on Mr. Young.
 As owner of the policies, the Company is entitled to either the cash surrender value of each or the total of premiums paid, whichever amount is greater.
 The death value in excess of this amount is payable to Mr. Young's beneficiary.
-For 2010, the premiums on these policies were \$32,438.
-In 2010, Mr. Young paid the Company a premium amount of \$14,858 for term life insurance based on the face value in excess of the December 31, 2010 cash surrender value; therefore, no compensation value is included for 2010. - (9) Mr. Zakon will not be standing for re-election at the Annual Meeting.
-He is retiring from the Board in April 2011.
+For 2011, the aggregate premiums on these policies were \$32,438.
+In 2011, Mr. Young paid the Company a premium amount of \$16,355 for term life insurance based on the face value in excess of the December 31, 2011 cash surrender value; therefore, no compensation value is included for 2011.